- Home

 Household Levy

 Germany and Switzerland both have well-known examples of the household levy.
-In Germany, the monthly household levy has been applied since 2013, with a few exemptions to paying it available.
-The current fee is €18.36 per month.
-Companies, institutions and public welfare organisations are also required to contribute towards the financing.
-Before the household levy, households were required to pay for each device.
-In 2019, Switzerland also introduced a household, device-independent charge for public broadcasting.
-Its current fee stands at CHF 335.00.
+In Germany, the monthly household levy – which also applies to companies, institutions and public welfare organisations — has few exemptions.
+However, in 2024, the future of the household levy in Germany was increasingly debated, with some parties calling for it to be scrapped altogether.
+Before the household levy was introduced in 2013, households were required to pay for each device.
+In 2019, Switzerland also introduced a household, device-independent charge for public broadcasting, and more recently, Austria adopted the household levy in 2024.

 The move away from a device-dependent fee has also been linked to the recognition of a public broadcaster’s role as a public service.
 In Germany, this is known as the “solidarity model”, where the public is expected to fund an “independent, high-quality, and diverse” public media system so that everyone can benefit.
+Meanwhile, South Africa is considering the implementation of a household levy.
+The move away from a licence fee has been touted as a solution to public broadcaster SABC’s financial challenges and low licence fee collection rates.

 Licence Fee